iotaledger/iota-wiki/internal/participate/use-cases/real-estate.md

 ---
 title: Real Estate
-description: IOTA is deeply commited to improve the life of humans and protect the natural ressources and environments on our planet
+description: IOTA is the underlying technology for many ground-breaking use cases.
+Real estate is one of them.
 ---

 # Real Estate